 Discovery House Publishers graciously sent me this book for review.
 It is entitled: Living Free in Enemy Territory, Christ’s Triumph over Satan by Greg Dutcher.
-It was an extremely worthwhile read.
+It was worthwhile.
 I’ll begin at the end!
 The author never covers the armor of God passage from Ephesians 6 – which is generally an important focus of any work about Satan.
-So he has an appendix at the back of the book explaining why!
+So he has an appendix at the back of the book explaining why.

-The book is written in a practical style for your everyday person.
-Yet, it also contains doctrine and theology.
-But don’t let that scare you as the teaching is wrapped in practical thoughts.
+The book is written in a practical style for your everyday person yet also contains doctrine and theology.
+But don’t let that scare you, as the teaching is wrapped in practical thoughts.
 The end of each chapter has discussion questions, which would be conducive for using this book with a small group.

-I appreciated an emphasis in the opening chapters of the book that Christians have been way to influenced by Hollywood in how they perceive Satan.
-Pop culture has shaped our view of Satan more than the Bible.
-Although Dutcher does not mention it, I think Frank Peretti has also had far too much influence on our view of Satan and spiritual warfare.
-I think Peretti is a very genuine Christian with a wonderful talent for writing fiction.
+I appreciated a concern in the opening chapters of the book that Christians have been far to influenced by Hollywood and pop culture in how they perceive Satan — these things have shaped our view of Satan more than the Bible.
+Although Dutcher does not mention it, I think Frank Peretti has had too much influence on our view of spiritual warfare.
+Peretti is a genuine Christian with a wonderful talent for writing fiction.
 However, some Christians seem to forget that he is writing fiction!
-(Yes, there are some spiritual truths but he creatively embellishes it.)
+Yes, there are some spiritual truths but he creatively embellishes it.
 A book like Living Free in Enemy Territory will help you get back to the Bible and counteract any lopsided perspectives you’ve developed from Hollywood or Christian fiction.

 Finally, I wanted to mention a point Dutcher made regarding the temptation of Jesus by Satan in the wilderness.
 Why did Jesus have to be tempted by Satan?
-Dutcher does an exceptional job of reminding us that Jesus is the “second Adam.”
+Dutcher reminds us that Jesus is the “second Adam.”
 The first Adam was tempted by Satan in the Garden of Eden and failed the test, and mankind was plunged into sin.
 Adam represented humanity, and his sin became our sin.
 Now Jesus, as the second Adam, was tempted but passed the test!
 As our new representative, Jesus offered the perfect obedience to God that we needed Adam to offer for us.